-Tiresias was the son of Everes, a shepherd, and the Nymph Chariclo, a close friend of goddess Athena, the goddess of wisdom.
+Tiresias was the son of Everes, a shepherd, and of the Nymph Chariclo, a close friend of goddess Athena, the goddess of wisdom.
 Tiresias was a descendant of the Spartoi, who were created by the teeth of a dragon.

-According to another myth, Tiresias was blinded by goddess Athena because he happened to see her naked.
+According to another myth, Tiresias was blinded by the goddess Athena because he happened to see her naked.

 According to another version by Hesiod, Tiresias was blinded by Hera because he told her that women took more pleasure in love than men.

 Some of the prophecies of Tiresias were: